thefatos/galaxya21s-gsi/README.md

 https://github.com/phhusson/treble_experimentations/wiki/Generic-System-Image-%28GSI%29-list
 I personally use PixelOS.
 Go to the releases tab of your GSI, and get the img.xz file of your GSI.
 Remember to not get the **slim, vndklite, vndklite_slim** versions.
 Now download the GSI.
 Now that you downloaded the GSI, extract the file.

 After extracting, there should be an img file.
-Now right click and copy it's file address.
-In your cmd window write
+In the cmd window write:

-`fastboot flash system (right-click so you can copy the gsi location)`
+`fastboot flash system (drag gsi here)`

 Now it should flash the GSI.
 After it's done, reboot to recovery.